Downtown

 Downtown keeps hotels, dinner, and the train logic aligned.

-College Hill works when Brown, RISD, or the museum loop matters enough to bias the whole trip.
+College Hill works when Brown, RISD, or the museum side matters enough to bias the whole trip.

 Wickenden works when you are comfortable with a slightly less central but more personality-driven area.